davidobrien1/Programming-and-Scripting-Exercises/README.md

 Exercise 4 for week 5 is contained within the file "euler5.py"

 Exercise 5 for week 6 is contained within the file "iris.py" - note that there are 3 solutions to the exercise in this file.
 Attempt no.'s 2 and 3 are the correct solutions

+Exercise 6 for week 7 is contained within the file "factorial.py"